Suzanne Nijs

-Suzanna "Suzanne" Melania Charlotta Maria Nijs or Suzanne Nicolas (1897 or 1902–1985) was a Dutch-Belgian sculptor.
+Suzanna "Suzanne" Melania Charlotta Maria Nicolas Nijs or Suzanne Nicolas (1897 or 1902–1985) was a Dutch-Belgian sculptor.

 Biography

 Nijs was born in Kortrijk, Belgium.
 Some sources state 6 April 1897 as her birth date and others state 4 November 1902.
 She studied at the Académie Royale des Beaux-Arts in Brussels.
 She was a student of Victor Rousseau.
 Her work was included in the 1939 exhibition and sale Onze Kunst van Heden (Our Art of Today) at the Rijksmuseum in Amsterdam.